Customs broker: Sri Lanka

 As in world practice, Sri Lanka Customs administers the customs house agent exams.
 The person seeking to become a customs house agent should have training in a cargo clearing company before applying for the Customs House Agent/ Wharf Assistance certificate course conducted by Sri Lanka Customs.
 There is an examination at the end of the course.
 Those passing the exam will be eligible to get the customs house agent.
 This is the first requirement to start a career as a customs broker.
 Customs House Agents are commonly known as CHA or wharf clerk.

 Latin America

 Costa Rica

 Customs broker are authorized by Directorate General of Customs (DGA), university degree requirement is Bachelor of Customs Administration and two years of experience, plus $10,000 bail with the first customs.
 There are heavy fines in case of error or wrong caculo tariff classification, being one of the riskier professions in Costa Rica.

+Mexico

+In Mexico a customs broker is an agente aduanal, who acts under a federal licence known as a patente aduanal.
+A new Customs Law published in November 2025 and in force from 1 January 2026 replaced the previously indefinite validity of these licences with a renewable twenty-year term, subject to re-certification every three years, and created a Customs Council (Consejo Aduanero) made up of representatives of the Ministry of Finance, the Tax Administration Service, the National Customs Agency and the anti-corruption secretariat, which grants, renews, suspends and cancels broker licences and agency authorisations.
+The same reform removed a provision that had relieved brokers of liability where a client supplied false or inaccurate information, and brokers now carry full legal responsibility for tariff classification and customs valuation.